chaoss/website/About/About/who-are-we.md

 ###Workgroups

-The workgroups

 The goal of the workgroups is to refine the metrics and to work with software implementations.
 The workgroups are built around the four categories of metrics that CHAOSS has identified.
 The workgroups are:

 - Growth Maturity and Decline